sainideepika119/omci_debug/Readme.txt

 ./helper <ont_realtek/ont_broadcom/olt_broadcom> <input file> <output file>

-If <input file> is not provided it will take omci.msg as default file and if <output file> is not procided it will take output.txt as defalult.
+If <input file> is not provided it will take omci.msg as default file and if <output file> is not provided it will take output.txt as defalult.

 _____How to Compile_____